xaya/xaya_tutorials/Unity Mover.md

 The `xayaService.GetNameList` is the RPC call to the XAYA wallet to get the names.

-With the name list populated,
+With the name list populated, users can select a name and play the game.